verlok/verlok.github.io/_posts/2018-08-27-check-if-element-still-inside-viewport-after-given-time.md

 This way is much faster because it only implies the following.

 - you set an `IntersectionObserver` and use it to observe all your watched elements
-- it calls a `onIntersection` function each time "an intersection" occurs
+- it calls a `onIntersection` function each time an element intersects with the viewport
 - you can do the loading logic inside the `onIntersection` function

-No need to watch browser’s scroll and resize events.
+No need to watch browser’s `scroll` nor `resize` events.

 ### First idea

 My first thought was to do like without `IntersectionObserver`, meaning to check the "is inside viewport" state after a timeout.

-Turns out there is not an elegant way to check if an element is inside the viewport with intersection observer.
-You just get callbacks when an element intersects with the viewport.
+Turns out there is not an elegant way to check if an element is inside the viewport with `IntersectionObserver`.
+All you get are callbacks calls when an element intersects with the viewport.

 ### Discovering thresholds